AIPowerGrid/image-worker/README.md

 Use this approach if you cloned the original repository using `git clone`

     1. Open a or `bash`, `cmd`, or `powershell` terminal depending on your OS
-    2. Navigate to the folder you have the AI Horde Worker repository installed if you're not already there.
+    2. Navigate to the folder you have the AI Power Grid Worker repository installed if you're not already there.
     3. run `git pull`

 #### zip method